LucasPaesen/samenvattingen/test_cn2.md

 5. Because its strong encryption features, SSH should replace Telnet for management connections.
 6. SSH uses TCP port 22, by default.
 Telnet uses TCP port 23.

+**MAC address flooding:**
+An attacker could exploit this behavior to gain access to traffic normally controlled by the switch by using a PC to run a MAC flooding tool.
+Such tool is a program created to generate and send out frames with bogus source MAC addresses to the switch port.

 **DHCP spoofing:**
 A fake DHCP server is placed in the network to issue dhcp addresses to clients.